zacharyclement/Recommenders/README.md

 ## Note
 I’m not a “solve everything with deep learning” person.
-Generally I thin its important to balance performance with complexity - often deep learning introduces significant complexity without much additional performance.
+Generally I think its important to balance performance with complexity - often deep learning introduces significant complexity without much additional performance.
 But recommenders seems to be an area - like computer vision - that neural nets perform much better.
 Because of this, I wanted to demonstrate some of the innovation in this area and show what is possible.